 I have come to despise the society I live in.
 I find the people's "values" abhorrent and the things they do vile and misguided, but it seems clear that nothing will change the status quo, judging how those who speak out against these vile things are often met with hatred and anger.
 I do not want to live in my society anymore, I am so disillusioned with it, nor do I want to lend any skills I might have (by being in the workforce) for it to benefit from.
 I have sometimes considered moving to another country that might share my values more closely, but if there are any, I don't know if I'd be able to "survive" in it due to factors such as language barriers.
 After I really started to think about it, I began to realize that putting an end to my own existence may be the ultimate solution to this dismal problem.
 I am not happy in this life and this society.
 If I choose to live out my life but force myself to keep my mouth shut about the issues that bother me, it will mean a lifetime of misery as I slowly rot on the inside with anger and despair.
 But if I do choose to speak out against the issues that bother me, I will likely be ridiculed and ostracized (or worse).
 In other words, if I live, it will be a lose-lose for me, no matter what I do.
 However, if I die prematurely, I will be free of this abhorrent culture I live in and any servitude to it.
 My society will benefit as well, because it will not have an unwelcome "maverick" living on its resources and capital and it can continue doing whatever it wants in peace.
 A win-win.
 In today's day and age, suicide tends to be discouraged and is seen as a bad thing.
 However, in a situation like this, where both the individual and his society hate each other and neither will change, it seems like the perfect solution.
 There is no one in my life who is dependent on me for survival.
 And isn't death inevitable anyway?
 Still, it would be nice to have some nonjudgmental feedback from someone on this kind of situation and my proposed solution.
 Do you have any thoughts on the matter?
 Please do not feel obligated to provide an "alternative" solution if it's only out of a feeling of moral duty or fear of accountability.
 Thanks.

-Before asking if something is Allen Stairs 7/2/18 (changed 7/2/18) Permalink Before asking if something is a solution to a problem, it's worth asking whether we've gotten the problem right.
+Before asking if something is Allen Stairs July 2, 2018 (changed July 2, 2018) Permalink Before asking if something is a solution to a problem, it's worth asking whether we've gotten the problem right.
 There's a sign I found a few years ago; it's on my office door.
 It reads "Don't believe everything you think."
 Almost everyone needs that advice from time to...
 Read more

 Dear philosophers, Professor Stairs recently addressed a question about the difference between 'immoral' and 'impolite' where, if I understand him correctly, he basically said that there's a fact of the matter about morality, whereas norms of politeness are society-relative.
 But I think it's worth pointing out that there are a variety of other views about morality: for instance, relativism, error theory, and even some views where moral claims aren't considered truth-apt (as in logical positivism).
 May I ask Professor Stairs a potentially more interesting question: assuming relativism, or some similar view where there is no universal moral fact of the matter, is there a bright-line difference between the immoral and the impolite?